WithoutHaste/WithoutHaste.Drawing.Shapes/documentation/WithoutHaste.Drawing.Shapes.Wedge.md

 **[LineSegment[]](WithoutHaste.Drawing.Shapes.LineSegment.md) { public get; }**

-* The straight edges of the Wedge:
+The straight edges of the wedge:

 * Center to StartPoint
 * Center to EndPoint